puppetlabs-operations/puppet-puppet/README.md

 ## Limitations

 This module is (basically) only tested on Debian Wheezy.
-The maintainers care about FreeBSD and OpenBSD support.
+The maintainers also care about FreeBSD and OpenBSD support.
 A token gesture of EL support exists in `params.pp` but that's about it; this probably won't do much on CentOS/RedHat.
+You'll see remnants of support for Windows, Gentoo, Solaris etc in the codebase but there's no testing or ongoing support for those platforms.
+They probably don't work at all.
 Pull requests welcome if you're interested.

 Bootstrapping an all-in-one (master, puppetdb, postgresql) puppetmaster with puppet-puppet is relatively straightforward.
 However, building a usable puppet